Travel and lodging

 Each contestant must prepare a performance of either 90 or 120 seconds.
 The time must be exact and cannot be less than 90 seconds, between 91 and 119 seconds or more than 120 seconds.

 The NCC will create a video for the digital backdrop based on the contestants wishes.
-The deadline for audio files, instructions for lighting (with timestamps) and specifications for the backdrop (with timestamps) is the 30th of June.
-The contestant may make their own backdrop, the deadline for which is also the 30th of June.
+The contestant may instead make their own backdrop.
 The contestant's backdrop will be subject to changes following communication between the NCC and the contestant.
 The contestant must be available to answer questions regarding their performance in order to make the background video as good as possible.

 Contestants may use the following